Armin309/app_bosch_homecomfort/README.md

 ## Features
 - Create and initialize a PostgreSQL database.
 - Import test data from CSV files.
-- Generate helper tables and materialized views for advanced data analysis.
+- Generate tables and views for advanced data analysis.

 ## Prerequisites
 1. **Python Environment**: Install Python and Conda.